-A minimum of ten (10) credits, pre-college or college level, must be completed at Clark College at any time to meet Academic Residency.
+A minimum of ten (10) credits/units, pre-college or college level, must be completed at Clark College at any time to meet Academic Residency.

-Non-traditional credit and credit earned through academic credit for prior learning may not be included within the minimum number of credits required.
+Non-traditional credit/unit and credit/unit earned through academic credit for prior learning may not be included within the minimum number of credits/units required.